isc-projects/kea/doc/sphinx/arm/hooks-class-cmds.rst

 except ``name``.
 There is currently no way to rename the class, because the class name is used as a key for searching the class to be updated.
-To achieve a similar effect to renaming the class, an existing class can be removed with the ``class-del`` command and then added again with a different name using ``class-add``.
+To achieve a similar effect to renaming the class, an existing class can be removed with the :isccmd:`class-del` command and then added again with a different name using :isccmd:`class-add`.
 Note, however, that the class with the new name will be added at the end of the list of configured classes.

 As with other update commands, this command overwrites all the contents of the entry.
-If the client class previously had a resource assigned to it, and the ``class-update`` command is missing the resource, it is deleted from the server configuration.
-If an incremental update of the class is desired, then this can be achieved by doing a `class-get <command-class-get_>`_ to get the current state of the client class, picking the client class out of the response, modifying it to the required outcome, and then issuing the ``client-update`` command with the resulting client class attached.
+If the client class previously had a resource assigned to it, and the :isccmd:`class-update` command is missing the resource, it is deleted from the server configuration.
+If an incremental update of the class is desired, then this can be achieved by doing a :isccmd:`class-get` to get the current state of the client class, picking the client class out of the response, modifying it to the required outcome, and then issuing the ``client-update`` command with the resulting client class attached.